owengretzinger/html-resume-template/README.md

 <!-- desktop header end -->
 ```

 I put my name on the left and some social links on the right.
 You could add a headshot in the middle like the resume templates on [Kickresume](https://kickresume.com) have, but I have heard recruiters say not to in order to avoid bias and for them to avoid bias accusations, so I removed the headshot from my resume.
-(Another idea is to have a version with a headshot and a version without, it could add a nice touch if the person looking at your resume already knows who you are!)
+(Another idea is to have a version with a headshot and a version without, as it could add a nice touch if the person looking at your resume already knows who you are!)

 ![](https://i.imgur.com/fTxozjn.png)